hartwigmedical/peach/README.md

 Column | Example Value | Description
 ---|---|---
-gene | DPYD | Gene to which the variant is related. chromosome | 1 | Chromosome of variant. position_v37 | 98348885 | Position on chromosome wrt v37 reference genome.
-If unknown, has value "UNKNOWN". position_v38 | 97883329 | Position on chromosome wrt v38 reference genome.
-If unknown, has value "UNKNOWN". ref_v37 | G | Reference allele wrt v37.
+gene | DPYD | Gene to which the variant is related. chromosome_v37 | 1 | Chromosome of variant wrt v37 reference genome.
+position_v37 | 98348885 | Position on chromosome wrt v37 reference genome.
+If unknown, has value "UNKNOWN".
+chromosome_v38 | 1 | Chromosome of variant wrt v38 reference genome.
+position_v38 | 97883329 | Position on chromosome wrt v38 reference genome.
+If unknown, has value "UNKNOWN".
+ref_v37 | G | Reference allele wrt v37.
 If unknown, has value "UNKNOWN".
 ref_v38 | A | Reference allele wrt v38.
 If unknown, has value "UNKNOWN".